How to Become a Police Officer in Louisville

 For more information about how to become a cop in a typical big city, see 10 Steps to Becoming a Police Officer on our home page.
 If you are ready to apply, find specific application information on the Louisville Metro Police Department – Become an Officer page.

 New LMPD police recruits must complete basic training at the Louisville Metro Police Training Academy before becoming full-time, sworn officers.
 The academy basic training lasts 24 weeks and provides new recruits with over 1,000 hours of instruction on patrol operations, investigative procedures, self-defense, firearms, traffic stops, and many other necessary skill areas.
 Once police academy training is completed, a new officer must then spend 24 weeks in field training, during which time they will work with three different senior officers on three different shifts for eight weeks each.
 Officers who perform well will complete an additional 28 weeks as a probationary officer before being offered permanent employment.

 Louisville Metro Police Department Information

-The LMPD is a large police force and formed in 2003 when the Louisville Police Department merged with the Jefferson County Police Department.
-The purpose of the merger was to make the combined Department more efficient and to focus resources within the police districts.
-The merger ensured that each district had the resources necessary to protect residents, investigate and prevent crime.
+The LMPD is a large police force that was formed in 2003 when the Louisville Police Department merged with the Jefferson County Police Department.
+The purpose of the merger was to make the combined department more efficient and to focus resources within the police districts.
+The merger ensured that each district had the resources necessary to protect residents and investigate and prevent crime.

-Residents of the Louisville Metro area can get involved with the LMPD by attending one of its Citizen Police Academies.
-The LMPD runs a Citizens Police Academy, Latino Citizens Police Academy and Youth Citizen Police Academy to better connect with the communities it serves.
-The Explorer Program is designed for residents between the ages of 14 and 19 to help young people develop leadership skills and learn about community involvement.
+Residents of the Louisville metro area can get involved with the LMPD by attending one of its Citizen Police Academies.
+The LMPD runs a Citizens Police Academy, a Latino Citizens Police Academy, and a Youth Citizen Police Academy to better connect with the different communities and populations that it serves.
+The LMPD also runs volunteer opportunities through which volunteers can assist the department with a variety of tasks including event staffing, administrative assistance, and participating in citizen advisory committees.